quynhnle135/my-website/docs/learning-journal/dive-into-design-patterns/post_09.md

 - Usage: Used when the creation logic of an object might change or can be extended, and when the object creation can be deferred to subclasses
 - Implementation: A single method (factory method) in a class for creating an object.
 Subclasses can override this method to change the type of objects will be created

+---

+### Here's another summary for Factory:

+**The Factory design pattern** is a creational pattern that **centralizes object creation logic** in a separate class called a **"factory"**.
+This factory then decides which concrete object to create based on specific criteria, instead of the client code directly instantiating the object itself.

+**Benefits of using Factory:**

+* **Encapsulation:** Hides the object creation logic, making the code cleaner and more maintainable.
+* **Flexibility:** Allows for easily adding new types of objects without modifying existing code.
+* **Decoupling:** Separates the client code from the creation logic, making it easier to test and reuse.
+* **Single Responsibility Principle:** Follows the SRP by focusing the factory solely on object creation.

+**Imagine a car factory:**
+* You only need to request a specific model, like a sedan or SUV.
+* The factory handles all the complex steps involved in building that specific car.
+* You don't need to know the details of how each car is built.

+**Likewise, in software:**
+* You request a specific type of object from the factory.
+* The factory creates and returns the appropriate object based on your request.
+* You don't need to know the details of how each object is created.

+**When to use Factory:**

+* When you have a superclass with multiple subclasses and need to create objects of different types based on specific conditions.
+* When you want to hide the complexity of object creation from the client code.
+* When you want to increase the flexibility and maintainability of your code.

+**In short, Factory makes your code cleaner, more flexible, and easier to maintain.**

+---

 Example:
 ```python
 class Animal: